Seven years I wrote a post which began:

 Let's save the worship for Memorial Day.
 Today's for the ones who are still alive, and most of all for the ones who still need us.

 I've offered a number of poems for today: 1916 seen from 1921 by Edmund Blunden; Siegfried Sassoon's Aftermath (written a year after WWI); Li Po's Nefarious War, translated from the Chinese by Shigeyoshi Obata (with its key line: The long, long war goes on ten thousand miles from home.
-That's the kind of war we can pretend is going well, because we can't see it or its fighters.); The Next War by Robert Graves; and a pair of short poems by Carl Sandburg, written during WWI: Iron and Grass; Wilfred Owens's great Dulce et Decorum Est
+That's the kind of war we can pretend is going well, because we can't see it or its fighters.); The Next War by Robert Graves; and a pair of short poems by Carl Sandburg, written during WWI: Iron and Grass; Wilfred Owens's great Dulce et Decorum Est; and Steven Vincent Benet's Minor Litany.

-This year I offer you Stephen Vincent Benét's Minor Litany:
+This year I offer you Dreamers by Siegfried Sassoon: